Advertisement

 How to Make Slow Cooked BBQ Beef Brisket

-1. Mix the dry rub and season the brisket
+1. Season the brisket with dry rub

 2. Sear the brisket for deeper flavor